daxter-army/key-cast/readme.md

 * Show previous and current keypresses/key combinations
 * Show mouse activity
 * Drag and drop anywhere on the screen
+* Various themes
-* Second instance prunning of the running application
+* Adjust the transparency level of the window

 ### 🛠 Built With